ropensci/roweb3/content/blog/2024-01-14-runiverse-arm64/index.md

   repos = c('https://apache.r-universe.dev', 'https://cloud.r-project.org'))
 ```

-The system is based on cross-compiling from intel to arm64, though this should not make much of a difference for package authors and users.
+R-universe uses cross-compiling for arm64 binaries, though this should not make much of a difference for package authors and R users.
 Packages with C/C++/Fortran/Rust code are all supported.

 ## Why cross compiling

 Because GitHub Actions currently does not offer arm64 runners for OSS projects, the arm64 binaries are cross-compiled on the MacOS intel runners.
 The cross build environment is set up to mimic a native arm64 machine, such that most R packages do not need any modification to work.
 We found only a small number of packages with a buggy configure script that may need a fix to allow cross-compilation.

 The r-universe workflow only builds arm64 binaries when needed, i.e. for packages that include compiled code (C/C++/Fortran/Rust).
-Packages that do not include any compiled code are portable by design, so for these packages the same binaries built for MacOS on intel are served both in the x86_64 and arm64 cranlike repositories, without the need for a cross compile step.
+Packages that do not include any compiled code are portable by design, so for these packages the binaries built for MacOS on intel are served both in the x86_64 and arm64 cranlike repositories, without the need for an additional cross compile step.

 Just like CRAN, the r-universe package homepage shows a link to the `r-4.3-arm64` binaries.
 Packages without compiled code only have a `r-4.3-any` binary which is served for either architecture.